 If the employee decides not to come back (and yes that’s always a possibility) then obviously refunds can’t be processed through the employer.
 In that case, the employee will need to request a refund through their Personal Tax Account (PTA).

-If you have questions about this or other payroll procedures, talk to a member of our team to learn more – call 020 3355 4047 or press the Live Chat button on screen.
+If you have questions about this or other payroll procedures, talk to a member of our team to learn more.
+Call 020 3355 4047 and get an instant online quote.

 Want to learn more?